escobard/blockchains-nd/part2/lesson4.notes.md

 	- transaction input scripts contain unlocking algorythms
 	- transaction output contains a locking algorythm
 	- if a transaction is valid, this means that the unlocking scrypt has respected the rules within the locking script

+## Bitcoin Scripts - lecture 5
+	- script: a list of instructions recorded in each transaction that when executed determines if the transaction is valid and the bitcoins can be spent.
+	- Script: also refers to the language used to handle bitcoin transactions, called script.
+		- A simple lightweight language designed to be limited in scope and executable on a range of hardware.
+		- stack based language - the data is stored in a simple data structure that looks like a stack.
+		- stores numbers (data constants)
+		- uses opcodes (short for operation codes) to add, remove, access, a stack.
+		- execute from left to right.
+	- bitcoin clients validate transactions by executing unlocking and locking scripts together.
+		- Goes like this:
+		- each transaction's input (sender) has an unlocking script, which reaches out to the locking script's (receiver's) UTXO (bitcoin value) and locks the value.
+		- the validation algyo takes the unlocking script container in the input, grabs the referencing UTXO (receiver's output) and references the two together to validate the transaction.
+		- Its important to note that the UNLOCKING script (from a transction's input) does not interact in any way with the next transaction.
+Instead, it UNLOCKS the OUTPUT (utxo) of the PREVIOUS transaction, validating the transaction of the SENDER, and LOCKING the RECEIVER's UTXO after.
+		- expanded description of input / output info in images/part2.lesson4.lecture.5.transaction.expanded.model.png

+### Bitcoin Scripts - Unlocking
+	- unlocking script - like a puzzle that sets rules that MUST be met to be validated before a transaction can ocur.
+		- these are unlocked with both the SIGNATURE and the PUBLIC KEY
+	- this is the solution necessary to satisfy the conditions of the locking script, and allows the output to be spent.
+	- scriptSig: contains the script to unlock, and sign an OUTPUT so it can be spent

+### Bitcoin Scripts - Locking
+	- this output is payable to whoever can present a signature from they key corresponding to the RECEIVER's public address.
+	- this means that the RECEIVER must provide the solution to the UNLOCKING script (pub key + sig) to VALIDATE the transaction, before it hits an OUTPUT (locking script) from the SENDER.
+	- this means that only brandy's wallet has the signature to redeem the output's value, meaning only brandy can send the output to a receiver's input.
+	- scriptPubKey: public script to decrypt a user's public key.